cpcdoy/cpcdoy.github.io/content/articles/tp-2.md

 ![srcnn_fig_2](/images/tp-2/srcnn_fig_2.png)
 *<center><small>Source: Image Super-Resolution Using Deep Convolutional Networks, Chao Dong et al, 2014</small></center>*

 To enhance a low-resolution image, the image is first upscaled to the desired super-resolution size using bicubic interpolation, resulting in an interpolated image $Y$.
 The aim is to recover an image $F(Y)$ from $Y$ that resembles the high-resolution image $X$ we want to obtain in terms of dimensions.
-Despite $Y$ having the same dimensions as $X$, it is still referred to as low-resolution.
+Despite the $Y$ having the same dimensions as $X$, it is still referred to as low-resolution.

-The process then involves three main operations: (1) Patch extraction and representation, where overlapping patches from $Y$ are extracted and represented as high-dimensional vectors to form feature maps.
-(2) Non-linear mapping, which transforms each high-dimensional vector into another high-dimensional vector representing high-resolution patches, forming a new set of feature maps.
-(3) Reconstruction, which combines these high-resolution patch representations to generate the final high-resolution image similar to $X$.
+The process then involves three main operations:
+  1. Patch extraction and representation, where overlapping patches from $Y$ are extracted and represented as high-dimensional vectors to form feature maps.
+  2. Non-linear mapping, which transforms each high-dimensional vector into another high-dimensional vector representing high-resolution patches, forming a new set of feature maps.
+  3. Reconstruction, which combines these high-resolution patch representations to generate the final high-resolution image similar to $X$.
 These operations collectively form a convolutional neural network, as illustrated in the above figure.

 Now, something that isn't ideal with their approach is that they first upscale the image using bicubic interpolation to get the final shape they need to operate on.
 This really isn't optimal at all since it introduces a bias from the bicubic interpolation!